-The skills and learning from the statutory framework have been organised into and covered by topics which aim to draw children into their learning whilst providing a web of support and enable children to see how strands of knowledge and skills are interwoven throughout.
-Planning is further supported by observations of the children; staff are skilled at observing children to identify their achievements, interests and next steps for learning.
-These observations then support and further lead the direction of the planning.
+Foundation Stage staff use observations as the basis for planning.
+Staff are skilled at observing children to identify their achievements, interests and next steps for learning.
+These observations then lead the direction of the planning.
+The staff use the children's interests to plan for themes in the medium term planning.
 In addition to this the staff explore what the children know about a theme and what they would like to learn about, so that the children have an active and key role in leading their learning.
 This fostering of the children's interests develops a high level of motivation for the children's learning and development.

-The planning objectives within the Foundation Stage are from the 2023 Development Matters Statements and the Early Years Foundation Stage 2023 document.
+The planning objectives within the Foundation Stage are from the 2020 Development Matters Statements from the Early Adopters Early Years Foundation Stage 2020 document.
 We make regular assessments of children's learning and we use this information to ensure that future planning reflects identified needs.
 Assessment in the Foundation Stage takes the form of both formal and informal observations.
+At the end of their foundation year in school the children's progress is recorded on to the Early Years Foundation Stage Profile.
+Each child's level of development is recorded against the 17 Early Learning Goals.